cccheek/newhoriseons/README.md

 # newhoriseons

-The first thing I changed was the title to read "Welcome to Horiseon!" because it's friendlier than "webpage".
+1. The first thing I changed was the title to read "Welcome to Horiseon!" because it's friendlier than "webpage".

+2. I spaced out the h1, h2 and h3 tags to make them easier to read.
+3. I added alt tags to photos